About Manoj

 If you had just 24 hours in a big city, which one would it be?

-Dubai, relaxing whilst the kids play in one of the waterparks!
+Dubai.
+I’d spend it relaxing whilst the kids played in one of the waterparks...

 What do you miss most from home while you're away?